Fawkes7/Wine-Review-on-Kaggle/README.md

 ## Dataset
 To download the dataset, head over to the following link: https://www.kaggle.com/zynicide/wine-reviews.
-For this project, we will be using the following dataset: 'winemag-data-130k-v2.csv'.
+For this project, we will be using the following file in the dataset: 'winemag-data-130k-v2.csv'.
 Save this in the same folder where the clone for the repo is.

 ## File Structure
 **Wine_reviews_visualization.ipynb:** The main visualizations for our analysis are present in this notebook.
 If you have saved the dataset in the same folder